dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 Attributes:

 - `permissions` : Permission ID
-  (optional, but if omitted, users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights)
+  (optional, but if omitted, users who are lower than a `ProjectMember` have no permissions at all, not even view rights)

 Example of a public image inside a `StillImageRepresentation`: